 Alan Powell, the president of Certified Moisture Testing makes his living probing walls for moisture with electronic testing devices.

-Sometime moisture infiltrates through improper flashing, leaky roofs or inadequate ventilation.
+Sometimes moisture infiltrates through improper flashing, leaky roofs, or inadequate ventilation.
 However, he says window sashes that don’t seal tightly also cause problems.

 As warm indoor air escapes and cools, ice forms between the frame and the sash.
 When it melts the ice dam can drain into the wall cavity from where the sills meet the jambs or where the cladding transitions to wood.

 Once inside the wall cavity, the trapped moisture can lead to mold, wood rot and attract carpenter ants, Alan warned.
 So what's the best way homeowners can prevent all of this?

 "I encourage homebuyers to look for water stains along window jambs and to have a professional check for hidden moisture damage," Powell says.